A typical way of getting hacked is falling for a phishing attack. In fact, most of the large data breaches in recent years have been due to phishing.

 - the sender of the email will usually not be an official communication account.
 For example, a phishing email targeting ProtonMail users might be sent from email@example.com

 - the link contained in the phishing email will also not be an official site either.
-For example, the link in the email might go to protonrnai1.com instead of protonmail.com
+For example, the link in the email might go to protonrnai1.com instead of protonmail.com.
+ProtonMail offers a link confirmation feature that can help you verify the link you are following is not malicious.

 - emails can also come from people that you know, but with subtle variations